ashbit06/RanGen_CE/readme.md

 idk what im doing, but it seems to be working rn.

-use the left and right arrow keys to move
+use the left and right arrow keys to move, use alpha for generating a new level.